joshbrew/gptdocwriter/README.md

 # Choose the GPT-4 model variant to use
 gptdocwriter --model gpt-4-turbo-1106

-# Tidy up after generating documentation
+# Clear current assistant before/after generating documentation (will be cleared if instructions are updated)
 gptdocwriter --cleanup

 # Tailor the prompt for the AI instead of the default prompt